 One of the biggest problems with conventional alarm systems is the risk of false alarms.
 There are several common causes of false alarms, depending on the system.
 Often, they’re due to motion sensors detecting movement from completely ordinary sources, such as a pet in the home or even dust.
 Or, the false alarms can be caused by faulty door or window contacts, which cause the alarm to go off even if no door or window has been opened.

-Finally, even homeowners can trip their own alarms by failing to enter security codes correctly or by forgetting to inform family members and guests about the alarm when they enter the home.
+Finally, even homeowners can trip their alarms by failing to enter security codes correctly or forgetting to inform family members and guests about the notice when they enter the home.

-Fortunately, there are some easy steps you can take to reduce false alarms and ensure that you get the fastest response possible.
+Fortunately, you can take some easy steps to reduce false alarms and ensure you get the fastest response possible.

-An ALARM-i video verification system offers an extra layer of protection to ensure that alarm signals are caused by actual disturbances.
-When your alarm goes off (whether by motion detector, door contact, etc.), the system sends video clips of the event to our monitoring station.
+An ALARM‑i Visual Alarm Verification system offers an extra layer of protection to ensure that actual disturbances cause alarm signals.
+When your alarm goes off (whether by a motion detector, door contact, etc.), the system sends video clips of the event to our monitoring station.
 This allows our monitoring station operators to independently evaluate the video before dispatching police.

-If your alarm is constantly going off for no reason, then you’ll want to assess the cause.
+If your alarm constantly goes off for no reason, you’ll want to assess the cause.

-Is the door contact properly installed?
-Make sure that the contact makes a good connection when the door is closed.
+Is the door contact adequately installed?
+Ensure the communication makes a good connection when the door is closed.
 Otherwise, the false alarms will only continue.

 Are your motion sensors picking up ordinary movement inside your home?
-Some systems allow you to configure different thresholds of motion, so that things like dust don’t set off the alarm.
-Some systems also have smart, pet-friendly motion detection, which can differentiate the motion of a burglar from your dog.
+Some systems allow you to configure different motion thresholds so that things like dust don’t set off the alarm.
+Some systems also have intelligent, pet-friendly motion detection, which can differentiate the sign of a burglar from your dog.

-If someone else will be using the security system, whether a family member, babysitter, guest or others, they must be properly trained on how to use it.
-A lack of training will significantly increase the risk of the guest making an error that results in a false alarm.
+If someone else will be using the security system, whether a family member, babysitter, guest or others, they must be adequately trained on how to use it.
+A lack of training will significantly increase the risk of the guest making an error.
+This results in a false alarm.

 - Access Control